MCP Server

 - evaluation.evaluate

-In a loop structure, the Pipeline uses the following keywords to define the tools that should be executed repeatedly:
+In the loop structure, the Pipeline uses the following keywords to define tool modules that need to be executed repeatedly:

-• loop: Declares a loop block, indicating that the enclosed steps will be executed multiple times.
+• loop: Declares a loop block, indicating that the steps inside it will be executed repeatedly;

-• times: Specifies the maximum number of iterations.
+• times: Specifies the maximum number of iterations for the loop;

-• steps: Defines the sequence of tool invocations within each iteration.
+• steps: Defines the sequence of tool calls to be executed in each round of the loop.

-If you wish to dynamically control loop termination conditions, you can combine the Branch Structure (branch) with the Router Server.
+If you wish to dynamically control loop termination conditions, you can use it in conjunction with the Branch Structure (branch) and Router Server.
 See Branch Structure for details.